Learn how to setup a Bugsnag integration with Jira.

-Set up the JIRA integration by selecting it from the Available integrations section of the settings (Project Settings -> Configure Integrations -> Available Integrations).
+In Bugsnag, set up the Jira integration by selecting it from the Available integrations section of the settings (Project Settings -> Configure Integrations -> Available Integrations).

-The integration requires a JIRA instance URL, project prefix key, username and password.
+The integration requires a Jira instance URL, project prefix key, email and API Token.

 or manually by clicking on the ! icon on the Bugsnag dashboard.